sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 ## Linear systems

+Now that we understand matrices, we can tackle one of the most fundamental problems in linear algebra: solving systems of linear equations.
+This is where theory meets computation most directly.

 A finite set of linear equations in a finite set of variables is called a <span class="emph">system of linear equations</span> or a <span class="emph">linear system</span>.